Giorojas11/AWS-Projects/Networking-Terraform/README.md

     route_table_id = aws_route_table.route_table.id
 }
 ```
-This route table routes outbound traffic to the NAT gateway.
+This route table routes outbound traffic to the NAT gateway for outbound internet access from the private subnet.

 ```